 Design Approach Statement

-The Design Approach Statement should be, at most, three pages in length.
+The Design Approach Statement should be roughly three pages in length.
 Write a draft, reread it, edit it and pare it down to the essentials.
-The writing of this is, in essence, a design of its own.
 Use it to refine how you think about the script.
 Say as much as you can in as few words as are absolutely necessary, while expressing your ideas completely.
-This is a working document.
-Include and follow the order of these headings in your writing, just as you see them below.
+Please include and follow the order of these headings in your writing, just as you see them below.

 Point of View:

 This is essentially a “thesis” statement telling us your point of view of the story.
-What do you see as the main idea (theme) in the story?
+What do you see as the main argument?
 How is the story relative to our own time or to a contemporary audience?
 How does the setting relate to the telling of the story and the support of the argument?
 How would you approach this play if you were directing or designing it?
 This is subjective, not objective.

 This is not the specific location.
 It is the emotional or intellectual world in which the action takes place.
-This should encompass the social and political environment, as well; who has power or control in this story?
+It should encompass the social and political environment, as well; who has power or control in this story?
 While location is not what I am looking for, if the general location is specific to the understanding of the play, such as “a poor urban environment in NYC”, this can be useful information, but descriptors like “dark”, “cold”, “urban”, or “sterile” really describe the environment.
 Clearly identifying the environment opens a multitude of design possibilities which merely providing a location does not.
 (You may decide that the location and the environment are the same place, but this needs to be explored and explained.)